ANCIR/grano/docs/index.rst

 Contributors
 ------------

-``grano`` is written and maintained by `Friedrich Lindenberg <http://pudo.org>`_.
+``grano`` is a free software project hosted by `Code for Africa <http://www.codeforafrica.org/>`_.
-Please feel free to contribute any improvements as pull requests on GitHub, or create an issue to discuss them first.
+It relies on contributions from people like you, so please contribute any improvements as pull requests on GitHub, or create an issue to discuss them first.